amaarora/amaarora.github.io/_tmp/2021-07-26-annotateddetr.md

         super().__init__(backbone, train_backbone, num_channels, return_interm_layers)
 ```

 Above we create a simple backbone that inherits from `BackboneBase`.
 The backbone is created using `torchvision.models` and supports all models implemented in `torchvision`.
-For a complete list, refer [here](https://pytorch.org/vision/stable/models.html).
-As it's also mentioned in the paper, that the typical value for number of channels is 2048, therefore, for all models except `resnet18` & `resnet34`, the number of channels is set to 2048.
-This `Backbone` accepts a three channel input image tensor of shape $3×H_0×W_0$, where $H_0$ refers to the image height, and $W_0$ refers to the image width.
+For a complete list of supported models, refer [here](https://pytorch.org/vision/stable/models.html).

+As also mentioned above, the typical value for number of channels in the output feature map is 2048, therefore, for all models except `resnet18` & `resnet34`, the `num_channels` variable is set to 2048.
+This `Backbone` accepts a three channel input image tensor of shape $3×H_0×W_0$, where $H_0$ refers to the input image height, and $W_0$ refers to the input image width.

+Let's next look at the `BackboneBase` class that `Backbone` inherits from.

 #### `BackboneBase`
 ```python